authgear/authgear-server/docs/specs/roles-groups.md

 - `store_manager`
 - `salesperson`

 User John has the role `salesperson` and is in the group `newcomer`.
-The computed roles of John is `salesperson`.
+The effective roles of John is `salesperson`.
 User Jane has no roles, and is in the group `manager`.
-The computed roles of Jane is `store_manager` and `salesperson`.
+The effective roles of Jane is `store_manager` and `salesperson`.

-The order of the computed roles of a user is unspecified.
+The order of the effective roles of a user is unspecified.

 # CRUD of Roles and Groups